rand-asswad/active-contour-models/parts/1_intro.md

 In the following sections we will study active contours with respect to their curve representation, as described by G. Peyré [-@gpeyre].

-- Parametric edge-based active contours
+- Parametric active contours
-- Implicit edge-based active contours
+- Implicit active contours
-- Region-based active contours